avine/formation-angular-base/Slides/10_router.md

 ## Router

-- `@angular/router` is *component* oriented
+- The router is *Component* oriented

 - The principle is to associate the components to be loaded according to the URL

-- Association of a main component with a URL of your application
+In a nutshell, you need to:

-- Creating the configuration from the `RouterModule.forRoot` function
+- Use the `RouterModule.forRoot` function to add routing capabilities to your app

-- Take as argument a `RouterConfig` configuration object
-- Using the `RouterOutlet` directive to set an insertion point
+- Use the `RouterOutlet` directive to define the insertion point

 - Navigate between pages via the `RouterLink` directive

 Notes :